 There is no course textbook.
-Readings in the form of journal articles, book chapters and conference papers will be assigned weekly and will be available from the UBC Library through Canvas via the Library Online Course Resources (LOCR) application.
+Readings in the form of journal articles, book chapters and conference papers will be assigned weekly and will be available as web links or from the UBC Library through Canvas via the Library Online Course Resources (LOCR) application.